Skip to main content

 IN-HOUSE LABOR

 20+ in-house W-2 carpenters with skilled finish carpentry expertise.
-Period-correct trim matching, old-growth heart pine restoration, and custom millwork — all done in-house, never subcontracted.
+Period-correct trim matching, old-growth heart pine restoration, and custom millwork — handled by the in-house W-2 finish carpenters.

 OPEN-BOOK T&M PRICING